arrhythmix/linuxgaming/README.md

-# linuxgaming
-#Just personal scripts and commands used for overclocking Nvidia GPUs in Linux
+# Overclocking Nvidia GPUs in Linux
-#This is for Debian/Ubuntu based distros, commands may vary.
+*Just personal scripts and commands used for overclocking Nvidia GPUs in Linux *This is for Debian/Ubuntu based distros, commands may vary.
-#requires editting of X11 server settings, specifically "xorg.conf"
+*requires editting of X11 server settings, specifically "xorg.conf" found under "/etc/X11/xorg.conf *don't blame me if your card explodes, catches fire, short-circuts, whines, or tears a hole in the spacetime-contiuum *Copy and Paste or create as needed.

-sudo nano /etc/X11/xorg.conf

-#Copy and Paste or create as needed.

 Section "Device"
     Identifier     "Device0"